 He was so scarred by his experience of working with the Coalition Provisional Authority that he had come to believe that grandiose nation-building schemes could never succeed in societies such as Iraq and Afghanistan.
 He was now focused on helping to restore historic parts of Kabul and to resuscitate Afghan traditions of arts and crafts.
 (47)

 Stewart was familiar with the culture and the divisions of the British army: his father was a decorated soldier and senior SIS officer and Stewart had joined the Black Watch during his gap year.
-Yet his memoir reveals tensions between the CPA civilians and the military in Maysan and Nasiriyah: in his memoir, relationships with the colonels and majors he dealt with often seemed strained, even hostile.
+Yet his memoir reveals tensions between the CPA civilians and the military in Maysan and Nasiriyah: relationships with the colonels and majors he dealt with often seemed strained, even hostile.
 In contrast, Sky — the liberal, anti-war NGO veteran and British Council project manager who worked in the Occupied Territories before 2001 — would eventually form a close bond with the two most powerful generals in the U.S. army, Petraeus and Odierno.

 Unlike Stewart, Sky had unambiguously opposed the invasion of Iraq before she volunteered to join the CPA.
 She was eventually sent to Kirkuk in the role of Governorate Coordinator and worked so effectively with Colonel Bill Mayville of the 173rd Airborne Brigade that General Ray Odierno would later ask her to return to Iraq to be his political adviser.
 Sky was fully aware of her unique, even strange, position: the self-declared “peacenik” who had volunteered to be a human shield during the Gulf War was now the closest political confidant of a general notorious for his aggressive combat methods in Fallujah.
 Odierno had featured heavily in Tom Ricks’ 2006 best seller Fiasco: The American Military Adventure in Iraq, which, Sky commented, “was particularly harsh…accusing him of causing the insurgency through his harsh tactics of breaking down doors and mass arrests.
 The allegations had hurt.
 It was an exaggerated portrayal which had tarnished his reputation” (48).
 Sky, on the other hand, remained loyal to the generals she worked for and was impressed by their soldiers.
 She would later contrast the performance of the American army in Iraq with the British, candidly telling Foreign Minister David Miliband: